mattbator/ts2019/index.rst

 Following the General Session on Tuesday morning, you will be able to access the **Hands on Learning** lab content.

 Labs are designed to be completed by each individual, not in groups.
-Each Nutanix SE registered for the **Hands on Learning** track must complete the :ref:`era` and :ref:`flow` labs.
-You should be able to complete 2-4 additional labs by the end of the day Wednesday.
+Each Nutanix employee registered for the **Hands on Learning** track must complete a **minimum** of 5 labs.

-Nutanix SEs who did not participate in last year's Tech Summit event must also complete the :ref:`nutanix101`, :ref:`files`, and :ref:`hycu` labs.

-**For each lab you complete & validate, you'll be entered into a raffle to win a $70 Visa Gift Card!**
+For each lab you complete & validate, you'll be entered into a raffle to win a `complete Raspberry Pi 3 kit <https://www.aboxtek.com/products/abox-raspberry-pi-3b-16gb>`_!

 **Proctors will be regularly checking in with each table to validate completed labs.
 You do NOT need to wait for lab validation before proceeding to your next lab, but please take the time to clean up unneeded VMs after each lab validation.**